 Articles

-BEtter qualitY Of life by reduciNg Day Hospital access (BEYOND project) for Ovarian Cancer patients, time and costs analysis pre and post COVID-19 pandemic: a retrospective observational study
+BEtter qualitY Of life by reduciNg Day hospital access (BEYOND project) for ovarian cancer patients, time and costs analysis pre and post COVID-19 pandemic: a retrospective observational study

 ABSTRACT